Basics

 Note

-scs1 is a development environment provided exclusively in the context of Sovereign Cloud Stack & Gaia-X.Access
+scs1 (deprecated) and scs2 are development environments provided exclusively in the context of Sovereign Cloud Stack & Gaia-X.Access

 There are various options to work with pluscloud open environments.
 You can interact with the web UI (Horizon) or with the API.